Are you looking for the best product marketing books?

 If you are a product marketer or the lead of a product team, then you should know that:

-Building a product that customers love, is essential to succeed in business.
+Building a great product that customers love, is essential to succeed in business.

 This book is going to teach you exactly that: how to build products that customers love.

-It’s a must-read for young product marketers that want to dive deeper into the process of building and promoting habit-forming products.
+It’s a must-read for young product marketers, product marketing managers, product management managers that want to dive deeper into the process of building and promoting habit-forming products.

 2) Pre-suasion: A Revolutionary Way to Influence by Dr. Robert Cialdini